-Imagine this scenario; you are in the bathroom and you accidentally drop a bottle of medication on the floor.
-You watch as it scatters pills all over the floor right in front of your food driven dog.
-What would you do?
-Frantically try to pick them up while having to battle your dog away from eating any?
-What if you had a command that you could give that would keep your dog away until you could clean up the potentially life threatening mess.
-Teaching a leave-it command is a practical and potentially lifesaving command that every dog should learn.
-In this article we will help walk you through teaching a leave-it command that you can use in any situation.
-The only items you will need are a leash, boring and tasty treats, toys and a clicker (or marker word).
+Imagine this scenario: You are in the bathroom and you accidentally drop a bottle of medication on the floor.
+You watch as pills scatter right in front of your food-driven dog.
+What do you do?
+Frantically try to pick them up while having to battle your dog away from eating any pills?
+What if you had a command that would keep your dog away until you could clean up the potentially life-threatening mess?
+Teaching a "leave-it" command is a practical (and possibly) lifesaving command that every dog should learn.

+We will walk you through teaching a leave-it command that you can use in any situation.
+The only items you will need are a leash, low-value and high-value treats, toys, and a clicker (or marker word).
 A marker word is a short word, such as "yes" or "good," that you use in the same tone of voice consistently to mark when your dog does the correct behavior.

 Congratulations!
 You are now ready to put your newly trained command to the test.
-You can use it anytime an object is dropped on the floor, to help keep a new puppy from picking up objects while on walks outside or even to help your dog stop chasing the family cat.
-The important thing to remember while training, is to make sure that you always have something better to give to your dog when they do leave the item you are asking them to.
+You can use it anytime an object is dropped on the floor, to help keep a new puppy from picking up objects while on walks outside, or even to help your dog stop chasing the family cat.
+The important thing to remember while training is to make sure that you always have something better to give to your dog when they do leave the item you are asking them to.
 This will help to solidify the command.

 For advice on another life-saving command, check out the video below.